 Evaluation of an innovative model of care for chronic wounds patients

 Wound Innovations is the practical and clinical translation of the WMI CRC.
-It is a unique and innovative service, improving patient outcomes through clinical best practice, education and research.
+It is a unique and innovative service, improving patient outcomes through clinical best practice, transdisciplinary care, education programs and research.
 It has been operational since 2017, and AusHSI has worked closely with the clinic since its inception.

-The findings from this research are being presented by Dr David Brain at the Australian Public Health Conference in Cairns in September 2018, and the Australasian Epidemiological Association (AEA) Annual Scientific Meeting in Perth in October 2018.
+To read more about the outcomes of the economic evaluation, click here.
+The findings from this study were presented by Dr David Brain at the Australian Public Health Conference in Cairns in September 2018, and the Australasian Epidemiological Association (AEA) Annual Scientific Meeting in Perth in October 2018.

 Chronic Wounds Solutions Forum

 This report was launched on 15 March 2018, and has garnered widespread attention and interest from those in the wound care industry.
-Wounds Australia has used the document to inform their ‘5 Point Plan’ to reduce the burden of chronic wounds in Australia, and Federal Minister for Health, the Hon Greg Hunt MP, has also responded on the issues, advising that he has referred wound management to the Medicare Benefits Schedule Review Taskforce for consideration.
+Wounds Australia has used the document to inform their ‘5 Point Plan’ to reduce the burden of chronic wounds in Australia, resulting in initiatives such as the introduction of credentialing for clinicians specialising in wound care, and the launch of their public education videos online.

 In the time since the paper was launched, Rosana presented the document at the Metro North Health Forum in June 2018.
-Ruth Tulleners presented an update on the document at Wound Australia’s ‘Wound Awareness Week’ celebrations in July 2018, and will also be presenting the research at the Australian Public Health conference in September 2018.
-Qinglu Cheng will disseminate the research and further updates through a poster presentation at the Wounds Australia conference in October 2018.
-In the meantime, collaboration with the forum partners continues, and there is ongoing discussion and planning for implementing the recommendations into policy and practice.
+Ruth Tulleners presented an update on the document at Wound Australia’s ‘Wound Awareness Week’ celebrations in July 2018, and at the Australian Public Health conference in September 2018.
+Qinglu Cheng disseminated the research and further updates through a poster presentation at the Wounds Australia conference in October 2018.
+Collaboration with the forum partners continues, and there is ongoing discussion and planning for implementing the recommendations into policy and practice.

 If you require any more information regarding this work or if you would like to join the chronic wounds collaborating group to further this important research please contact Ruth Tulleners at AusHSI.